Advanced Clinical Practice - MSc

-1. You will need to complete Non-Medical Prescribing for Health (V300) (NMP course) for 30/40 credits, if this is appropriate for your role and allowed by your professional regulatory body.
-Find out more here.
+1. You will need to complete Non-Medical Prescribing for Health (V300) (NMP course) for 40 credits, if this is appropriate for your role and allowed by your professional regulatory body.
 You will also be required to undertaken one core 20 credit module.
 If this is the case, you will need to pay for the NMP course and the fees for one 20 credit module.

-By way of indication only, the fee for the 30 credit NMP Course for the academic year 2020/21 is £1640.
-However, you should be aware that the NMP Course for the academic year 2021/22 is likely to attract 40 credits and so the fees will be higher than £1640.
-An updated fee for the NMP Course will be published here as soon as it is available.
-The cost of the core 20 credit module will be approximately one third of the annual fees as shown above.
+By way of indication only, the fee for the 40 credit NMP Course for the academic year 2022/23 is £1976.
+The cost of the core 20 credit module will be approximately one third of the annual fees as shown above so around £872.

-2. If you have previously completed a NMP course, you may be eligible to apply for Recognition of Prior Learning (RPL) for 20 credits from this into the MSc.
-You will still be required to complete 40 credits during this year.
+2. If you have previously completed a NMP course, you may be eligible to apply for Recognition of Prior Learning (RPL) for 20 or 40 credits (depending on the credits gained) from this into the MSc.
+You will still be required to complete 20 or 40 credits during this year.
 You will complete one core module for 20 credits.
-You will also take one optional module from a range of level 7 20 credit modules within the Faculty.
+You may need to take one optional module from a range of level 7 20 credit modules within the Faculty.
 The fees for Year 2 will be reduced by approximately a third depending on the optional module taken.
 Once you have selected your optional module you will be provided with further information about the reduction in fees for Year 2.

 3. If you have not completed a NMP course previously, and if it is not appropriate for you to do so (if your regulatory body does not permit this), you will be able to select 2 optional 20 credit modules from within the Faculty.
 The fees for Year 2 may be similar or slightly reduced, depending on the optional modules taken.
 We will help you to select your 2 optional modules during your first year of study and then any adjustment to the fees for Year 2 will be calculated and fully explained to you.